 "As the smallest house on The Commons, Memorial House prides itself on the 'quality over quantity' of its residents.
 Over the course of the year, you will find that Memorial will become your home and its residents will become your family.
 Under the leadership of Professor Leander, Memorial House residents will be challenged intellectually, personally, culturally and emotionally during their first year at Vanderbilt.
 There is truly no better house on Commons and we can't wait to welcome the Class of 2020!"

-Located on the Commons, Memorial House provides modern features in a classic structure.
+Located on The Ingram Commons, Memorial House provides modern features in a classic structure.
 Memorial House was modernized and renovated in 1987 and then again in the summers of 2006 and 2007.
-The building houses approximately 80 first year men and women on separate floors, mostly in traditional double rooms.
+The building houses approximately 80 first-year men and women on separate floors, mostly in traditional double rooms.

 On the first floor are two seminar rooms, a study lounge, music practice rooms, and a vending area.
 Students live on floors 2-5.
 On the second floor is the apartment for the Faculty Head of House, a study lounge, a common kitchen, and seven student rooms.
 The third floor includes two study lounges, student rooms, and two common bathrooms with showers.
 Floors 5 and 6 each have 16 student rooms and two common bathrooms with showers.
 Memorial House was built in 1935.

 Signature programming at Memorial House includes the following events: